CoffeeBeer >> Double Shot Buzz >> Previous Coffee Columns >> Lounge

 When I first walked into the starkly decorated Lounge I thought I was back in Seattle -- downtown Seattle, that is, at one of the many hi-tech drink-it-n-run latte factories.
 But then I spotted the full bar and the cushy furniture and knew I was in no ordinary hi-tech coffee bar.
 In fact Lounge seems to be more of a nightclub than a coffee bar, although in the daytime it can definitely pass as a savvy city centre lunchtime cafe complete with espresso machine.

 The barista was very friendly and had no problem with my order of a macchiato, as it's one of the choices on the coffee menu.
 Ah, yes, it does my heart good to find these occasional oases of espresso intelligence in England.
 As I waited for my coffee I took in the details of the place.
-Although the full bar had no hand pumps it did offer Leffe, white Hoegaarden, and Budweiser Budvar, along with a small wine list and an attractive lunch menu which caters to nouveau pescavegetarians like myself.
+Although the full bar had no hand pumps it did offer Leffe, white Hoegaarden, and Budweiser Budvar, along with a small list of wines and an attractive lunch menu which caters to nouveau pescavegetarians like myself.
 The choices include various sandwiches and lunch items prepared with ingredients like smoked salmon, goat cheese, pesto, sun-dried tomato, vegetarian sausages, caramelised onions, cajun chicken, olives, chutney, ciabatta, parmesan, buffalo mozzarella -- in other words, all sorts of mouthwatering things that, in a perfect world, everybody's kitchen would be stocked with.
 Good ambient music with a touch of Euro-dissonant jazz wafted through the room, matching the decor perfectly.

 The barista brought my macchiato along with a glass of water, complete with lemon slice and a thin lemon-lime coloured straw.
 How did she know I had just finished a 3-hour high-speed walk?
 Was it the steam rising from my shoes, or perhaps the bits of insect wings in my teeth?
 Whatever the reason it was a nice touch and much appreciated.
 And my macchiato was delightfully presented, served not only in a proper macchiato-sized white china cup with demitasse spoon, but in a cushion-shaped cup!
 For purists like myself it works, it definitely works, because it's a much used modern shape, square with rounded corners -- fillets, we used to call them back when I was a graphic software developer.
 And there was a pillow of foam on top.
 I could see the barista now making a cappuccino, topped with a lumpy pillowy cloud of foam.